ollikekalainen/rectjuster/README.md

 #Rectjuster

-Rectjuste is a tool for scaling rectangles with a given aspect ratio, minimum width, and / or height to fit a larger rectangle with a given width and height.
+Rectjuster is a tool for scaling rectangles with a given aspect ratio, minimum width, and / or height to fit a larger rectangle with a given width and height.
 It also takes into account the width of the padding on the bottom and right sides of the rectangles.